People

 Cynthia Wang

-Cynthia Wang is a first year PhD student in Biophysical Sciences at the University of Chicago.
+Cynthia Wang is a second year PhD student in Biophysical Sciences at the University of Chicago.
 A computer scientist by training, Cynthia is interested in using computational methods to understand evolution in marine biological systems.

 Yuling “Lynn” Gu